-Our Bachelor of Applied Arts and Science Religion Concentration will help you use your prior academic experience to complete your bachelor's degree.
+Our Bachelor of Applied Arts and Sciences Religion Concentration will help you use your prior academic experience to complete your bachelor's degree.

 - You can enter our BAAS Program to earn your bachelor's degree if you are working on your first bachelor's and have at least one of the following: